-Some Windows versions do not recognise the path of a folder which has ++ in the name.
-If you think that your Windows version can not handle path containing special characters, you should rename nektar++-4.1.0 to nektar-4.1.0.
+- Unpack the nektar++-4.0.0 .tar.gz file using WinRAR - Unpack the ThirdParty-4.0.0 .tar.gz file using WinRAR - Rename the resulting directory to ThirdParty and put it in nektar++-4.0.0.
+(This will mean library and ThirdParty are both sub-directories of the original nektar++-4.0.0.)
+Note: Some windows version do not recognise the path of a folder which has '++' in the name.
+If you think that your windows version can not handle path containing special characters, you should rename nektar++-4.0.0 to nektar-4.0.0.